aetheric-oss/se-services/docs/icd.md

 ### :vertical_traffic_light: Rate Limiting

 In a Denial of Service (DoS) attack, an attacker issues bursts of API requests in an attempt to exhaust finite server resources.
 If successful, DoS attacks can occupy disk usage, memory, CPU time, and power - slowing or crashing other server programs.
-This is of particular concern to the Arrow services, which include safety-critical processes.
+This is of particular concern to the Aetheric services, which include safety-critical processes.

 Cloud hosting services (such as AWS and GCP) offer rate-limiting features to throttle API requests.
 AWS and GCP can apply throttles across all accounts and clients in a region, an additional defense against distributed DoS (DDoS) attacks originating from many devices.